-The Fool's Journey is a metaphor, used in the teaching of tarot, depicting key events on the path to enlightenment.
-Each of us is a Fool* on our journey through life, yet we often fail to recognize the import of smaller life events, or scenarios, that might hasten our spiritual and material growth.
+Each of us is a Fool on our journey through life, as we often fail to recognize the import of small life events, or scenarios, that might hasten our spiritual and material growth.
 In such cases, we're burdened by our ignorance and destined to repeat the scenario til we figure it out.

-The work that passes through me becomes visual reminders of these universal scenarios.
-It bubbles from the cosmic consciousness; that from which Gustave Dore's Inferno illustrations and William Blake's visions flowed.
-It manifests as movement at the edge of my sight, or as a phrase-spinning hip-hop DJ.
-The imagery comes in grainy texture, like a poorly received TV broadcast.
-It's as distorted as our century, as The Scream was in Munch's time, but with a grain of salt.
+The work that passes through me becomes visual reminders of such scenarios.
+It bubbles from the cosmic consciousness, manifesting as movement at the edge of sight, or as a phrase-spinning DJ.
+The imagery comes in grainy texture as distorted as our century, but with a grain of salt.
 American humorist and film noir screenwriter, Leo Rosten said, “Humor is the affectionate communication of insight.”
 I think the cosmic consciousness is hip to that.

-Each scenario appears to me as if a scrim upon which these characters perform was dropped between me and the physical world.
-I capture these scenes, as they play before my eyes, with a technique I created that enables me to portray their disruptive texture.
-In each piece, I paint over the finished watercolor with a topcoat of ink or tempera paint and, after that topcoat is dry, I wash the painting.
+I capture these scenes with a technique I created that enables me to portray their disruptive texture.
+In each piece, I paint over the finished watercolor with a topcoat of tempera paint and, after that topcoat is dry, I wash the painting.
 The act of washing each painting ritualizes my acknowledgment that a painting is the physical manifestation of information found in what Carl Jung referred to as the collective unconscious.
 It is my way of relinquishing ego attachment.
 Though the technique is the same for each piece, the final texture varies depending on the underlying painting surface.

-I'm not always able to interpret the scenarios when they appear before me, but I recognize the importance of recording and sharing them.
+I'm not always able to interpret what appears before me, but I recognize the importance of recording and sharing it.
 I know that each painting contains a story with the ability to transmute lead for someone, bringing them one realization closer to their personal enlightenment.
 Knowing this makes me one happy little Fool.